Menu Close

 Talk to your clinician about the benefits and risks of antidepressants in your particular situation, and work with her or him in deciding whether (and when) to stop using them.
 Before discontinuing, you should feel confident that you’re functioning well, that your life circumstances are stable, and that you can cope with any negative thoughts that might emerge.
 Don’t try to quit while you’re under stress or undergoing a significant change in your life, such as a new job or an illness.

-See also Antidepressants and the Suicide Risk
+See also List of Antidepressants

 Make a plan.
 Going off an antidepressant usually involves reducing your dose in increments, allowing two to six weeks between dose reductions.
 Your clinician can instruct you in tapering your dose and prescribe the appropriate dosage pills for making the change.
 The schedule will depend on which antidepressant you’re taking, how long you’ve been on it, your current dose, and any symptoms you had during previous medication changes.
 It’s also a good idea to keep a “mood calendar” on which you record your mood (on a scale of one to 10) on a daily basis.